denten-books/plain-text/2-surface.md

 required for the operation of the interpolators.
 First, when the tabular values of *f(x)* have been previously published, they may be copied on the keys of the functional tape preparation unit [...] and the tape produced by the punches associated with this unit, under manual control.
-Second, as suitable contol tape may be coded directing the calculator to compute the values of *f(x)* and record them by means of one of th efour output punches, mounted on the right wing of the machine" [@staff_description_1949, 34].
+Second, as suitable control tape may be coded directing the calculator to compute the values of *f(x)* and record them by means of one of the four output punches, mounted on the right wing of the machine" [@staff_description_1949, 34].

 ## C. Screen, (Output)